-If the user, after a successful select, triggers neither an Execute nor a Cancel, there is a wait for user interaction with no time limitation.
-It can thus happen - provided the PLC supports select Timeout - that this time expires.
+If the user, after a successful Select , triggers neither an Execute nor a Cancel , there is a wait for user interaction with no time limitation.
+It can thus happen - provided the PLC supports Select Timeout - that this time expires.
 If this happens, the PLC sends a Select-Termination (COT=10, SE, PN=1).
-The command reacts to the Select-Termination received so that - if the user does in fact trigger an Execute - the command automatically sends another Select first.
+The command processing reacts to the Select-Termination received so that - if the user does in fact trigger an Execute - the command automatically sends another Select first.

-Once the cancel button has been clicked on, a Select or Cancel is not sent to the PLC again.
+Once the Cancel button in a command processing screen has been clicked on, a Select or Cancel is not sent to the PLC again.